-Lewis Gilbert directs efficiently, while Freddie Young handles the camera, which means there is a good accounting of Malaysia’s alluring beaches, jungles and plantations.
+Lewis Gilbert directs efficiently, while Frederick Young handles the camera, which means there is a good accounting of Malaysia’s alluring beaches, jungles and plantations.
 Young immediately went onto more exotic location work in Lord Jim.
 Strong production values and a thoughtful script by Karl Tunberg (Ben-Hur), with several of the characters based on real people) pack the 123 minutes with incident.
 It was based “The Durian Tree”, a 1960 novel written by former journalist Michael Keon.

-Only Riz Ortolani’s score comes up occasionally overbearing, mostly in the latter part of the feature.
+Some flaw show up.
+Riz Ortolani’s score comes up occasionally overbearing, mostly in the latter part of the feature.
 The climactic fight between Holden and Tamba isn’t well-handled.
 The film did terribly at the box-office, a gross of $2,300,000 only coming in 99th for the year.
 It’s much better than that sorry fate would indicate.

 With Sydney Taffler, Maurice Denham and Beulah Quo.